Sakura cheese: Production

+Cheese in Japan

 Cheese production and consumption in Japan is a modern phenomenon and was not part of the culinary tradition of Japan.
-In 1900 the per-capita annual consumption of cheese in Japan was only 0,9g.
-Japan's consumption and production however increased significantly after World War II and is now the third's world biggest importer of cheese.
+In 1900 the per-capita annual consumption of cheese in Japan was only 0.9g.
+Japan's consumption and production however increased significantly after World War II and is now the world's third biggest importer of cheese.
 Sakura Cheese is a further milestone in the country's growing appreciation of cheese by becoming the first internationally acclaimed cheese originating from Japan, winning a gold medal in the soft cheese category at the Mountain Cheese Olympics in Appenzell, Switzerland.
 This was a rare honor for a non-European produced cheese with awards traditionally going to Swiss, Italian, or French cheeses.